3rd Ranger Battalion: Further Reformation

 Headquarters and Headquarters Company consolidated 3 February 1986 with what the deactivated former Company A, 3rd Ranger Infantry Battalion, thus uniting with its World War II era 3rd Ranger Battalion heritage.
-The unit was then redesignated from 3rd Battalion, 75th Infantry Regiment 3rd Battalion, 75th Ranger Regiment.
+The unit was then redesignated from 3rd Battalion, 75th Infantry Regiment to 3rd Battalion, 75th Ranger Regiment.

 Reformation as the 75th Ranger Regiment

 On 20 December 1989, the 75th Ranger Regiment was committed to Operation Just Cause, in Panama.
-Along with the 2nd Ranger Battalion, Companies A and B of the 3rd Battalion conducted an airfield seizure of the Rio Hato Airfield, and Company C participated along with the 1st Ranger Battalion to seize the airfield at Torrijos/ Tocumen Airport, and subsequent combat operations contributed significantly to the United States victory in Panama.
+Along with the 2nd Ranger Battalion, Companies A and B of the 3rd Battalion conducted an airfield seizure of the Rio Hato Airfield, and Company C participated along with the 1st Ranger Battalion to seize the airfield at Torrijos/Tocumen Airport, and subsequent combat operations contributed significantly to the United States victory in Panama.

 Deployment to Somalia

 In August 1993, elements of Company B of the 3rd Ranger Battalion and the battalion headquarters deployed to Somalia as part of Task Force Ranger.
 On 3 October 1993, exactly nine years from the activation of the battalion, they performed a daring daylight assault which became a protracted gunfight with hundreds of Somali militia.
 By the end of the battle, two Black Hawk helicopters had crashed within the city and the force was extracted under heavy fire with assistance from units of the American QRF, Malaysian Army, and Pakistani Army.
 American forces suffered 19 KIA, 5 MIA (later confirmed KIA and included in the 19 KIA listed), and one 160th SOAR pilot captured as a POW (who was released several weeks later).
-Though the force achieved its objectives in capturing high value targets and inflicted enormous casualties on the enemy (estimates ranged from 500-1,000+ killed and thousands injured), the political backlash was too great and caused their withdrawal from Somalia.
+Though the force achieved its objectives in capturing high value targets and inflicted enormous casualties on the enemy (estimates ranged from 500 to 1,000+ killed and thousands injured), the political backlash was too great and caused their withdrawal from Somalia.